das193895/data_structures_and_algorithms/OOPS/05_oops.md

 # Abstraction

-bstraction in Java is the process in which we only show essential details/functionality to the user.
+Abstraction in Java is the process in which we only show essential details/functionality to the user.
 The non-essential implementation details are not displayed to the user.

 In Java, abstraction is achieved by interfaces and abstract classes.
 We can achieve 100% abstraction using interfaces.